CLIMADA-project/climada_papers/202002_winter_windstorms_model/README.md

-# Risk assessment of building damages associated with extreme winter windstorms in the canton of Zurich, Switzerland
+# Comparing an insurer’s perspective on building damages with modelled damages from pan-European winter windstorm event sets: a case study from Zurich, Switzerland

 These scripts reproduce the main results of the paper:

 Christoph Welker (1), Thomas Röösli (2,3), David N. Bresch (2,3):
-Risk assessment of building damages associated with extreme winter windstorms in the canton of Zurich, Switzerland, submitted to the journal Natural Hazards and Earth System Sciences (NHESS)
+Comparing an insurer’s perspective on building damages with modelled damages from pan-European winter windstorm event sets: a case study from Zurich, Switzerland, submitted to the journal Natural Hazards and Earth System Sciences (NHESS)

-(1) GVZ Gebäudeversicherung Kanton Zürich, Zurich, Switzerland (2) Institute for Environmental Decisions, ETH Zurich, Zurich, Switzerland (3) Federal Office of Meteorology and Climatology MeteoSwiss, Zurich, Switzerland
+(1) GVZ Gebäudeversicherung Kanton Zürich, Zurich, Switzerland

+(2) Institute for Environmental Decisions, ETH Zurich, Zurich, Switzerland

+(3) Federal Office of Meteorology and Climatology MeteoSwiss, Zurich, Switzerland

 Contact: [Thomas Röösli](mailto:thomas.roeoesli@usys.ethz.ch)